MessagePack-CSharp/MessagePack-CSharp/README.md

 Extensions
 ---
-MessagePack for C# has extension point and you can add external type' serialization support.
+MessagePack for C# has extension point and you can add external type's serialization support.
 There are official extension support.

 ```
 Install-Package MessagePack.ImmutableCollection